-Through a contract with the National Institute for Occupational Safety and Health (NIOSH), Oak Ridge Associated Universities (ORAU) and its partners, MJW Corporation Inc. (MJW) and Dade Moeller & Associates are helping to ensure that all energy employees who deserve compensation for their illnesses are rightfully compensated.
+Through a contract with the National Institute for Occupational Safety and Health (NIOSH), ORAU and its partners, MJW Corporation Inc. (MJW) and Dade Moeller & Associates are helping to ensure that all energy employees who deserve compensation for their illnesses are rightfully compensated.

 Under a five-year contract awarded in September of 2002, and extended several times since, the ORAU team is reconstructing the radiation doses received by workers at various U.S. Department of Energy (DOE) and DOE contractor facilities.
 The information will assist NIOSH in fulfilling its responsibilities to the U.S. Department of Labor in administering the Energy Employees Occupational Illness Compensation Program Act (EEOICPA).